abhikant12/Study-Nova/README.md

 *	**Other Relevant Pages :** The admin will also have access to other relevant pages, such as user management and course management pages.

 ### Back-end
-The back end of StudyNotion provides a range of features and functionalities, including:
+The back end of StudyNova provides a range of features and functionalities, including:
 1.	**User authentication and authorization :** Students and instructors can sign up and log in to the platform using their email addresses and password.
 The platform also supports OTP (One-Time Password) verification and forgot password functionality for added security.
 2.	**Course management :** Instructors can create, read, update, and delete courses, as well as manage course content and media.
 Students can view and rate courses.
 3.	**Payment Integration :** Students will purchase and enrol on courses by completing the checkout flow that is followed by Razorpay integration for payment handling.
-4.	**Cloud-based media management :** StudyNotion uses Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.
+4.	**Cloud-based media management :** StudyNova uses Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.
 5.	**Markdown formatting :** Course content in document format is stored in Markdown format, which allows for easier display and rendering on the front end.